Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Numerical experiments

 \section{Numerical experiments}

 In this section, we test the effectiveness and robustness of stopping criteria with respect to the polynomial degree $N$, the shape regularity of the mesh, the diffusion coefficient $\kappa(x)$, and the singularity of the solution.
 We consider four examples.
-In \cref{4-1}, we apply criteria to the Poisson problem with a constant diffusion coefficient and a geometrically regular mesh, demonstrating the validity of the criteria.
-In \cref{4-2}, we use the diamond-shaped mesh, an anisotropic mesh presented in \cite{babuvska1992quality}, to show the sensitivity of criteria to the shape regularity of the mesh.
-In \cref{4-3}, we demonstrate the performance of criteria for problems with highly variable piecewise constant coefficients and a solution with singularities caused by jumps in the coefficient and the reentrant corner of the L-shape domain, similar to those presented in \cite[section 4.1]{arioli2004stopping}, \cite[example 7.5]{carstensen2010estimator}, and \cite[section 7.6]{papevz2018estimating}.
+In \cref{4-1}, we apply criteria to the Poisson problem with a constant diffusion coefficient and shape regular quadrilateral mesh \cite{braess2001finite}, demonstrating the validity of the criteria.

+In \cref{4-3}, we demonstrate the performance of criteria for problems with highly variable piecewise constant coefficients and shape regular triangle mesh.
+Its solution has singularities caused by jumps in the coefficient and the reentrant corner of the L-shape domain, similar to those presented in \cite[section 4.1]{arioli2004stopping}, \cite[example 7.5]{carstensen2010estimator}, and \cite[section 7.6]{papevz2018estimating}.
 In \cref{4-4}, we consider the same problem as described in \cref{4-3-2} and solve the linear system using the preconditioned recycling CG, to show that deflation using the recycle subspace is beneficial in achieving efficient termination of the iteration process.
-We summarize the tested stopping criteria as follows: \begin{enumerate}[start=1,label={\bfseries (C\arabic*)}] \item $ \eta_{\text{alg}} \leq \tau \eta_{\text{R}}$, where $\eta_{\text{R}}$ \eqref{eq:etaRR} is the most commonly used a posteriori error estimator; \item $\eta_{\text{alg}} \leq \tau \eta_{\text{MR}}$, where $\eta_{\text{MR}}$ \eqref{eq:MR high} is an alternative a posteriori error estimator; \item $\eta_{\text{alg}} \leq \tau \eta_{\text{BDM}}$, where $\eta_{\text{BDM}}$ \eqref{eta_bdm} is the error estimator based on flux reconstruction; \item $\eta_{\text{alg}} \leq \tau \eta_{\text{\underline{BDM}}}$, where $ \eta_{\text{\underline{BDM}}}$ \eqref{eq:BDMLB} is the lower bound for $ \eta_{\text{BDM}}$; \item $ \| \Br_k\|_{\Bw} \leq \tau \eta_{\text{RF}}^{\Bw}$, where $\eta_{\text{RF}}^{\Bw}$ \eqref{eq:heter RF} is an upper bound for $\| \Br_k\|_{\Bw}$; \item $ \|\Br_k^p\|_{\Bw} \leq \tau \eta_{\text{RF}}^{\Bw,p}$, for all $ p=1,\cdots P$, where $\eta_{\text{RF}}^{\Bw,p}$ is the subdomain indicator. \item $\|\Br_k\|\leq \text{TOL} \|\Br_0\|$, where TOL is a preset relative tolerance. \end{enumerate}
+In \cref{4-5}, we implement the stopping criterion in a GPU-accelerated PDE solver and collect runtime of applying various criteria to show the effectiveness of the proposed criterion.
+We summarize the tested stopping criteria as follows: \begin{enumerate}[start=1,label={\bfseries (C\arabic*)}] \item $\eta_{\text{alg}} \leq \tau \eta_{\text{R}}$, where $\eta_{\text{R}}$ \eqref{eq:etaRR} is the most commonly used a posteriori error estimator; \item $\eta_{\text{alg}} \leq \tau \eta_{\text{FC}}$, where $\eta_{\text{FC}}$ \eqref{eta_bdm} is the error estimator based on flux reconstruction; \item $\| \Br_k\|_{\Bw} \leq \tau \eta_{\text{RF}}^{\Bw}$, where $\eta_{\text{RF}}^{\Bw}$ \eqref{eq:heter RF} is an upper bound for $\| \Br_k\|_{\Bw}$; \item $\|\Br_k^p\|_{\Bw} \leq \tau \eta_{\text{RF}}^{\Bw,p}$, for all $p = 1, \cdots, P$, where $\eta_{\text{RF}}^{\Bw,p}$ is the subdomain indicator; \item $\|\Br_k\| \leq \text{TOL} \|\Br_0\|$, where TOL is a preset relative tolerance. \end{enumerate}